meibraransari/SMTP-For-DEV-And-QA-Using-Docker-Compose/README.md

-#  **📬 Self-Host Your SMTP Server for DEV and QA Using Docker Compose**

-It introduces all three examples, explains when to use each, and provides quick links, structure, and setup tips.
-You can place this file at the root of your project, alongside the `mail1/`, `mail2/`, and `mail3/` folders.

 # 📬 Self-Host Your SMTP Server for DEV and QA Using Docker Compose

 Easily **self-host your own SMTP testing server** for **development (DEV)** and **quality assurance (QA)** using [Mailpit](https://github.com/axllent/mailpit).

 Mailpit lets you capture, inspect, and debug outgoing emails from your applications — all in a clean, web-based UI.
 This repository contains **three example configurations** showing different levels of security and complexity using **Docker Compose**.

+It introduces all three examples, explains when to use each, and provides quick links, structure, and setup tips.
+You can place this file at the root of your project, alongside the `mail1/`, `mail2/`, and `mail3/` folders.